plilja/jackson-versioning/README.md

 or requesting from our API.

 This isn't a new problem, a common solution is to create new classes each time a breaking change needs to occur.
-Then manually implement the old versions to convert to the newer model version and relay the call to the new endpoint.
-Then convert the response back to the old format.
+Then manually in the controller implement the conversion between new and old data formats.

-This works well if braking changes are rare.
-But if you make changes like this often this will get out of hand.
+This works well if breaking changes are rare.
+But if you make changes like this often this will quickly get out of hand.
 Generally you don't want to be in a spot where it's expensive to make changes.

-Another problematic scenario is if your model classes are nested (maybe you have a CarManufacturer that holds a lists of Cars).
+Another problematic scenario is if your model classes are nested (maybe you have a CarManufacturer class that holds a lists of Cars).

 These are problems that this project attempts to solve.